Voter ID - Frequently Asked Questions

 The Electoral Commission is running a national public awareness campaign, which we are supporting through engagement with our network of local residents and service users.

-What will the Voter Authority Certificate/ free ID application process look like?
+What does the Voter Authority Certificate/ free ID application process look like?

-Voters can apply for free voter ID online at voter-authority-certificate.service.gov.uk or by completing and posting a paper form to their local council's electoral services team.
-Some local authorities may accept applications in person.
+Voters can apply for free voter ID online at voter-authority-certificate.service.gov.uk or by completing and posting a paper form to the Electoral Services team.
+We will accept applications in person but please contact us first on 01635 519464 to arrange a convenient time so that we can ensure someone is available to help.
 Voters will need to provide a photograph, their date of birth and National Insurance number as part of the application.

 What information is included on the Voter Authority Certificate/ free ID?

-The free ID will show a voter's full name and photograph, the issuing local council, an appropriate identifier (reference including numbers and letters allocated by the council), the date of issue and a recommended renewal date.
+The free ID will show a voter's full name and photograph, the issuing local council, an appropriate identifier (reference including numbers and letters), the date of issue and a recommended renewal date.

 How does this impact voting by post or proxy?

-Voters will not need to show photo ID in order to apply by post or proxy.
+Voters do not need to show photo ID in order to apply by post or proxy.
 Although the proxy will need to show their photo ID at the polling station.

 Will voter ID disenfranchise people?